 Pregame & Postgame Fun

-The TIN Kitchen usually parks its food truck nearby and hopefully you can grab their unique tacos, quesadillas, and sliders.
-The Chicken Tinga and BBQ Brisket tacos really hit the spot.
+The TIN Kitchen usually parks its food truck nearby and hopefully, you can grab their unique tacos, quesadillas, and sliders.

 At the Game